s-nlp/paradetox/README.md

 This repository contains information about Paradetox dataset -- the first parallel corpus for the detoxification task -- as well as models and evaluation methodology for the detoxification of English texts.
 The original paper ["ParaDetox: Detoxification with Parallel Data"](https://aclanthology.org/2022.acl-long.469/) was presented at ACL 2022 main conference.

 ## ParaDetox Collection Pipeline

+The ParaDetox Dataset collection was done via [Yandex.Toloka](https://toloka.yandex.com/) crowdsource platform.
+The collection was done in three steps:
+* *Task 1:* **Generation of Paraphrases**: The first crowdsourcing task asks users to eliminate toxicity in a given sentence while keeping the content.
+* *Task 2:* **Content Preservation Check**:  We show users the generated paraphrases along with their original variants and ask them to indicate if they have close meanings.
+* *Task 3:* **Toxicity Check**: Finally, we check if the workers succeeded in removing toxicity.

+The whole pipeline is illustrated on this schema:
 ![](https://github.com/skoltech-nlp/paradetox/blob/main/img/generation_pipeline_blue.jpg)

+All these steps were done to ensure high quality of the data and make the process of collection automated.
+For more details please refer to the original paper.

 ## ParaDetox Dataset
 Dataset details